 Puerto del Rosario is hardly two centuries old.
 As it is the administrative capital city, it is also a reference for commercial, industrial, cultural, leisure and tourist issues..

-From the Sea Promenade and along this avenue, we can reach Playa Blanca in a few minutes by foot.
+From the Sea Promenade and along this avenue, we can reach with the audioguide Playa Blanca in a few minutes by foot.
 There, we will find a 800 metres long beach with fine golden sand, characterized by the weather and peace that can be enjoyed in Fuerteventura.
 The open-air sculpture park, made up by more than 100 works, decorates the streets with their beauty and creates a very peculiar cultural environment.

 The municipality of Puerto del Rosario extends from the east coast to the west coast of the island.
 To the north it borders on the municipality of La Oliva and to the south on Betancuria and Antigua, whereas to the east and west its coasts are bathed by the Atlantic Ocean.